jcollial/FDC1004-Python-Interface/README.md

    ```

 4. **Output**
-   - Data is saved in the `Force Data/` folder as a CSV file.
+   - Data is saved in the `Capacitance Data/` folder as a CSV file.
    - The CSV includes metadata, timestamps, and capacitance values.

 ---